Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Introduction

 The central advantage of quantum walks, in comparison with classical random walks, is exemplified by the speedup observed in diffusing through a lattice or the time taken to reach a specific node in the case of undirected quantum walks \cite{AmbBacAsh2001}.
-The advantages arise primarily from the quantum interferences exhibited by the walker dynamics.
+This speedup arises primarily from the quantum interferences exhibited by the walker dynamics.
 For instance, for quantum walks on an infinite lattice, the expectation value of distance travelled after $t$ time steps is $d_t \sim t$ \cite{AmbBacAsh2001}.
 This contrasts with the classical random walks for which $ d_t \sim \sqrt{t}$.
+Hence, this is an instance of a quadratic speedup over the classical walker.
 On a ring-type lattice, the metric of interest is the mixing time $t_m$ of the walker, namely, the first time at which the probability distribution of the walker is nearly uniform over the lattice.
 For quantum walks, $t_m \sim t$, while for the corresponding classical walk $t_m \sim t^2$.
 In general, such quantum speedup translates into faster solution to a host of problems that can be posed as search on graphs.
 Recently, spatial search using continuous-time quantum walks was shown to be quadratically faster than their classical counterparts \cite{ApeChaSha2022}.
 For example, the element distinctness problem attempts to determine if all the $N$ elements in a given list are distinct.
 If the decision tree model of computation is employed, the time complexity for the best known classical algorithm is $O(N \log N)$.
 In contrast, an algorithm based on quantum walks and search for a marked node on a graph needs only $O(N^{2/3})$ queries \cite{Amb2007}, and is consistent with the known lower bounds obtained for this problem \cite{AarShi2004}.
 Matrix product verification is another problem of interest for which a quantum walk based algorithm sub-linear in time is known \cite{BuhSpa2006}.
 The general expectation is that the observed speedups in quantum walks can be exploited to design faster quantum algorithms.

 Over the last two decades, many experiments have realized quantum walks in test beds based on NMR quantum computer \cite{DuLiXu2003}, trapped atoms and ions \cite{KarForCho2009,SchMatSch2009}, and photonics \cite{BroFedLan2010, SchCasPot2010, QiaWanXue2021, EhrKeiMac2021,EspBarMar2022,TanDiShi18}.
 See Refs. \cite{NevPue2018,GraHeiLeb2016} for recent reviews of photonics based experimental approaches.
 Recently, parity-time symmetric quantum walks have been experimentally realized as a means to implement directed quantum walks on graphs necessary for the quantum version of page rank algorithms \cite{WuIzaLi2020}.
 Spatial search on star graphs has also been realized in photonic quantum hardware \cite{QuMarWan2022,WanShiXia2020}.
 Superconducting qubit based quantum processors have been used to simulate quantum walks and is shown to be strongly affected by noise \cite{KonCliPao2021}.
 Recent work has shown that quantum advantage with random walks can be predicted by machine learning algorithms \cite{MelFedAlo2019}.